About Us

 How We Operate

-A volunteer Board of Directors governs the Institute and is responsible for decisions and regulations affecting operation.
-The board acts as a finding medium for teachers and courses and sets the curriculum.
+A volunteer Board of Directors governs ESILL and is responsible for decisions and regulations affecting operation.
+The board solicits teachers and courses and sets the curriculum.
 No board member receives remuneration for administration of these duties.
 Instructors receive a small honorarium in appreciation of the work and time put into the preparation and instruction of their courses.

-We conduct our courses in classrooms made available to us primarily by churches, libraries and Senior Centers in Fairhope, Daphne & Foley, although occasionally other classroom space may be used.
-Apart from audio/visual equipment, we have no physical assets.
-All of this enables us to offer courses at low tuition rates.
+ESILL courses are conducted in classrooms made available primarily by churches, libraries and Senior Centers in Fairhope, Daphne & Foley, although occasionally other classroom space may be used.
+Apart from audio/visual equipment, ESILL has no physical assets, resulting in low tuition rates.

 Developing Courses and Locating Instructors